-Five-metre Great White shark spotted off the coast of Majorca in first official sighting for more than 30 years
+Five-metre great white shark spotted off the coast of Majorca in first official sighting for more than 30 years

 Researchers from Alnitak, a Spanish conservation project, tracked the Great White for more than an hour as it swam across the Cabrera Archipelago National Park, a reserve eight miles off the southern coast of Majorca.

-Historically, Great Whites have lived in these waters, and it is hoped this sighting could be a sign of more to come.
+Historically, great whites have lived in these waters, and it is hoped this sighting could be a sign of more to come.

 The expedition was led by marine biologist Ricardo Sagarminaga van Buiten who uploaded the historic sighting to social media on Thursday - using its scientific name Carcharodon carcharias.